 What are fixed assets and inventories

-§ 2 Expenditure on research- and development and similar projects that are of significant value to the business in future years may be listed as intangible fixed assets.
+2 § Expenditure on research- and development and similar projects that are of significant value to the business in future years may be listed as intangible fixed assets.
 The same applies to expenditure on concessions, patent, licenses, brands, tenancy rights and similar rights and assets, and compensation for the acquisition of motion than the retained value of the assets acquired and liabilities assumed (goodwill).

-Expenses for business formation, increase the share capital or the equivalent or the company's management may not be recognized as assets.
+Expenditures for business formation, increase the share capital or the equivalent or the company's management may not be recognized as assets.
 Create (1999:1112).

 Acquisition of fixed assets

-§ 3 Fixed assets must be revalued at amounts equivalent to spending on asset acquisition or manufacturing (cost), subject of 4-6 §, 12 §, 13 a §, 14 a §, 14 e § or 14 f §.
+3 § Fixed assets should be recorded at amounts equivalent to the expenditure for the asset acquisition or production (cost), subject of 4-6 §, 12 §, 13 a §, 14 a §, 14 e § or 14 f §.

 Interest on capital borrowed to finance the production of an asset may be included in the cost to the extent that it relates to the production period.
 If interest is already included in the cost, must disclose that fact and the amount has been included given in the notes.